 1. Voice recognition

-2. Image responsive
+2. Image search

 Image search has the potential to revolutionise how people find and buy items that fit perfectly into their vision.
-Enabling Visual Search gives retailers an advantage over their competitors when it comes to customer experience, in fact, by 2021, early adopter brands which redesign their websites to support visual and voice search will increase digital commerce revenue by 30%.
+Enabling image search gives retailers an advantage over their competitors when it comes to customer experience.
+In fact, by 2021, early adopter brands which redesign their websites to support visual and voice search will increase digital commerce revenue by 30%.

 3. Animated placeholder text

-Moving text draws a customer attention to your search bar with messages such as ‘What are you looking for?’, enhances the search experience and increases the chance of a customer proactively searching for the products they want to buy.
+Moving text draws a customer attention to your search bar.
+Placing messages such as ‘What are you looking for?’ in your search bar enhances the search experience and increases the chance of a customer proactively searching for the products they want to buy.